Brampton Board of Trade: Policy positions

 The Board supported the Charlottetown Accord (1992).

 The Brampton Board of Trade supports regional public transit infrastructure, including extending the Hazel McCallion (formerly Hurontario) Line north onto Main Street in Brampton and the full implementation of Two-Way, All Day GO (TWADG) Train service.

 The Brampton Board of Trade supports building the GTA West Transportation Corridor, better known as Highway 413.

 The Brampton Board of Trade supports increasing the footprint of the post-secondary sector in Brampton.
 This includes augmenting current offerings (such as those of Algoma University, Sheridan College and Toronto Metropolitan University) as well as pursuing new opportunities (such as the relocation of the University of Guelph-Humber campus).

 The Brampton Board of Trade supports efforts to increase uptake of COVID-19 vaccines, including on-site vaccination clinics at major industrial employers at the height of the pandemic.

 The Brampton Board of Trade supports the implementation of affordable childcare.

 The Brampton Board of Trade supports urgent solutions to the crisis in the housing market, including interventions such as ending exclusionary zoning to build the “missing middle” by increasing the supply of multi-unit complexes in areas not zoned for them.

 The Brampton Board of Trade supports an engaging municipal budget process that includes proactive stakeholder consultation, as well as disclosure of relevant documents related to capital expenditures and capital planning well in advance.
 The Board has also taken the position that longer-range capital forecasting will strengthen the city’s hand in competing for capital funding from senior orders of government.

 The Brampton Board of Trade supports the investment necessary to complete and fully unlock the potential of Riverwalk.

 The Brampton Board of Trade supports increasing the number of immigrants admitted under given categories based on workforce needs, and has called on government to work together to more quickly recognize international credentials in fields experiencing labour shortages in Ontario.

 The Brampton Board of Trade has called on the federal and provincial governments to work together to break down barriers to interprovincial trade, and has called on the federal government to redouble efforts to secure free trade agreements with emerging economies such as India.

 Brampton Santa Claus Parade

 Brampton's Santa Claus parade stopped in the mid-1970s.
 In 1985, the Brampton Board of Trade started planning a Santa Claus parade for 1986; simultaneously, the Jaycees were intending to start a parade in 1987.
 With City co-operation, the Board's parade launched in 1986, with Jaycee assistance in marshalling.
 That year's program was announced to include forty community entrants, sponsored by companies, but ended up with 52 units.
 In recent years, it has included over 100 units.
 The parade moved to a "night parade" format in 1995.

 The parade route has expanded from Vodden to south of Wellington Street (1986) to Sproule to south of Elgin Street.

-The parade typically happens a week before the Toronto Santa Claus Parade.
+Temporarily it is on Bramalea Road because of construction in downtown Brampton.